-The Gabbs Project has been intermittently explored by various operators since the 1970s.
-The Property has over 500 holes drilled, of which approximately half targeted the Sullivan porphyry gold-copper deposit.
-Refer to Section 6.2 - Historical Exploration of the Gabbs Project of the Gabbs Project Technical Report.
+The Gabbs Property has been explored intermittently by various operators since the 1880s, particularly since the late 1960s.
+At least 500 drill holes have been completed on the Property, of which approximately half targeted the Sullivan porphyry gold-copper deposit.

-Recent exploration was performed by Newcrest Resources Inc. ("Newcrest") from 2002 to 2008 and consisted of geochemical and geophysical surveying.
-In conjunction with the surface exploration, Newcrest also conducted drilling programs.
-This work was followed by St. Vincent Minerals US Inc. ("St. Vincent") who completed a reverse circulation ("RC") drilling program in 2011.
+The most recent historical exploration and drilling programs have been completed by Newcrest Resources Inc. ("Newcrest") from 2002 to 2008 and St. Vincent Mineral Inc. ("St. Vincent") in